huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Miami Vice
 - [ ] Wiseguy

-#### What TV series featured a crack commando unit driven underground, where they became soliders of fortune?
+#### What TV series featured a crack commando unit driven underground, where they became soldiers of fortune?

 - [x] The A-Team
 - [ ] The Dukes of Hazzard